xtrinch/create-react-app-module-federation-example/README.md

 - wait for response on PR of https://github.com/cloudbeds/webpack-module-federation-types-plugin, if that is resolved, this could be made into an example repository using the original craco-mf + webpack-module-federation-types-plugin.
-- move back to single scope for all three apps
 - figure out how to build this for production